 For this book, DeArmond drew heavily from two of Swanton's works: Haida Texts and Myths and Tlingit Myths and Texts, originally published in 1905 and 1909, respectfully.
 She wrote of the stories: "the Raven cycle seems to me to capture the very essence of the land and people.
 At the same time it contains fascinating elements of the universal myths: the creation, the great flood, the virgin birth and others."
 She later said "Swanton should be more honored in Alaska than he has been.
 He performed a marvelous work in recording the myths and legends of the Tlingit and Haidas at the beginning of the (20th) century.
 Many of the stories might otherwise have been lost to us entirely."

-"I came upon the Raven cycle of myths when I first went to Sitka," explained Dale in an interview with Jean Lester (from Lester's 1992 book Faces of Alaska from Barrow to Wrangell).
-"I realized that this was the perfect medium for illustrating the raven stories.
-The thirty woodcuts for the raven book were my first big woodcut project and it took me two years to complete."
+I came upon the Raven cycle of myths when I first went to Sitka.
+I realized that this was the perfect medium for illustrating the raven stories.
+The thirty woodcuts for the raven book were my first big woodcut project and it took me two years to complete.

 Although DeArmond praised Swanton for recording the myths, she said he was primarily a linguist, and he did not write them out for people to read easily.
 She tried to follow the main outlines of the stories as he wrote them, but said he did some strange things, including "putting all of the ribald parts in Latin – and that his sense of ribaldry was that of a 19th century Yankee.
 With the help of dictionaries and some other people, I had to do a lot of translating."

-There were a total of 30 woodcut prints illustrated in Raven, each available in a regular edition of 35, along with 5 artist proofs.
+There were a total of thirty woodcut prints illustrated in Raven, each available in a regular edition of thirty-five, along with five artist proofs.
 All images are roughly 10" x 15", printed on Tableau paper, and their print sizes roughly 12" x 18".
 Although most prints are dated 1963, DeArmond carved the yellow cedar wood blocks and pulled a few proofs, color separations, and a few regular prints in 1962.
 A complete collection is archived with the Sitka Historical Society in Sitka; the Anchorage Museum in Anchorage; and the Alaska State Museum in Juneau.
 Each woodcut was produced in two colors (with the exception of one) and were initially available for $10.00 each.
 All editions were unavailable for purchase by the late 1960s.

 From the verso of a framed Raven woodcut (c.
 1972):